uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 * Option to specify version number info for the download item so it can be shown to your visitors.
 * Option to restrict downloads to logged-in users only.
 * Option to ignore download count from bots.
+* Option to add Google reCAPTCHA to your download buttons.
+* Option to add Terms and Condtions to your download buttons.

 View more details on the [download monitor plugin](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.